 Tim Stringer is not afraid of embracing new technology.
 In fact, he is so good at it that he started a business designed to help people use technology to their best advantage.
-This business, Technically Simple, is primarily focussed on how to best apply the tool OmniFocus – a system, which, simply put, helps you to get things done.
+This business, Technically Simple, teaches people, among other things, how to best apply the tool OmniFocus – an app, which, simply put, helps you to get things done.
 Tim identified a niche in the market that he could fill with his specific set of skills and concentrated on doing just that – with great success.
-His business has been running since 2003, was completely restructured in 2008, and turned 15 in 2018, the same year WordPress celebrated its own 15 year anniversary.
+His business has been running since 2003, was completely restructured in 2009, and turned 15 in 2018, the same year WordPress celebrated its own 15 year anniversary.
 It is a great testament to finding your place in the marketplace and building your audience.

 Carolyn: First of all, I just want to talk a little bit about your business.
 Please could you explain the concept behind Technically Simple for someone new to the idea?

-One of the pieces that grew out of Technically Simple is Learn OmniFocus – which focused on a specific technology, and how to use it productively.
+One of the pieces that grew out of Technically Simple is Learn OmniFocus – which focussed on a specific technology, and how to use it productively.